Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Unsteady solutions: general properties

-This ensures that the divergence of the term $2t$ in (\ref{eq:betapm}) is canceled off for $t\to\infty$.
-We shall see shortly that the parameter $U$ defined above is precisely the bubble asymptotic speed in the steady regime.
+with $U$ as defined in (\ref{eq:U}).
+This follows from the fact that all other terms in the right-hand side of (\ref{eq:betapmg}) stay finite for all times.

-Similarly, using (\ref{eq:d}) in (\ref{eq:betak}), one sees that another term in the right-hand side of (\ref{eq:betak}) must diverge for $t\to\infty$ as to cancel the divergence of $d(t)$, thus ensuring that $\beta_k$ remains constant for all times.
-Inspection of (\ref{eq:betak}) reveals that the only such possibility is if the point $\rho^2/\overline a_k$ (which is the reflection of $a_k$ in the inner circle of radius $\rho$) approaches the source at $e^{i\gamma}$.
-We thus conclude that all $a_k$'s must behave asymptotically as
+Similarly, using (\ref{eq:d}) in (\ref{eq:betakg}), one sees that a term in the right-hand side of (\ref{eq:betakg}) must cancel the divergence of $d(t)$ for $t\to\infty$, so as to ensure that $\beta_k$ remains constant for all times.
+Inspection of (\ref{eq:betakg}) reveals that the only such possibility is to have